adipper69/autom4btag/README.md

 # autom4btag

-Automatically enrich and organize audiobooks by tagging `.m4b` and `.mp3` files using anonymous Audible metadata (via Audnexus), and structuring them for use in Audiobookshelf.
+This container build on seanap's auto-m4b tool for audiobook handling.
+Instead of using beets-audible I made this as a little project.
+It automatically  organizes audiobooks by tagging `.m4b` and `.mp3` files using anonymous Audible metadata (via Audnexus), and structuring them for use in Audiobookshelf.

 ## Features

 - Scans `/untagged` folder for new audiobook folders
 - Extracts metadata using **Audnexus** (no login required)
 - Tags audio files using **Mutagen**
-- Moves organized books into `/Author/Series/Book Title/`
+- Moves organized books into `/Author/Series/Book Title/` for organization
 - Problem folders are routed to `/fix` for manual cleanup
 - Runs every 5 minutes via a loop inside the container